 - You are infinitely worthy of joyful, loving relationships.

-You might be asking: if I am infinitely worthy, how come I end up being rejected and feeling shame and unworthiness?
+You might be asking: if I am infinitely worthy, how come I end up being rejected and feeling Shame and Unworthiness?
 The reason is that there are parts of you that are not accepting, as absolute truth, the fact that you are worthy of love.
-You have beliefs of being unworthy of the quality of romantic relationship you desire.
+You have subconscious programs of being unworthy of the quality of romantic relationship you desire.

 For a more complete understanding of this category of core beliefs about unworthiness, check out: False core beliefs about worthiness.
 Examples are included with description of how non-beneficial false beliefs of unworthiness are uploaded.

-The beliefs of lack of self-worth are deeply embedded in your mind.
-In a previous segment we listed steps for you to start upgrading your non-beneficial beliefs.
+The beliefs (programs) of lack of self-worth are deeply embedded in your subconscious.
+In a previous segment we listed steps for you to start upgrading your non-beneficial programs.

 In addition, a powerful resource is a course by Julius titled Healing Unworthiness and Shame.
-It is a deep dive empowering course with healing applications; you might like to check out the description of the content of this amazing teaching at Healing Unworthiness and Shame.
+It is a deep dive empowering course with healing applications to reset your subconscious.
+You might like to check out the description of the content of this amazing teaching at Healing Unworthiness and Shame.

 Final thoughts of feeling heartbroken